unfold_more

 The best place for baby to sleep: his own room!

-First of all, ideally, baby should be alone in his room (when the configuration of your home allows it, of course...).
-Baby's room should be his or her own space, so don't store other children's toys or your own things in there, make sure you have a clean space!
+First of all, ideally, your baby should have a room of their own (when the layout of your home allows, of course...).
+A baby's room should be their personal space, so avoid storing other children's toys or your belongings there.
+Make sure to keep the space tidy and clean!

-Depending on the space you have, try to arrange the room in such a way that it is easy to move around.
-Remember, for the first few weeks you'll need to go in several times each night.
-Make it easy to get around the bed, have a comfortable area for breast or bottle feeding and a changing table on a dresser if the room is far from the bathroom.
-Provide a lamp with soft lighting so that you are not dazzled in the middle of the night.
+Depending on the space available, try to set up the room so that it is easy to move around.
+Remember, during the first few weeks, you'll need to go in several times throughout the night.
+Make sure there's easy access to the bed, provide a comfortable area for breastfeeding or bottle-feeding, and a changing table on a dresser if the room is far from the bathroom.
+Add a lamp with soft lighting so you're not dazzled during the night.

-If possible, the bed should not be placed behind the door, so that baby can see who is entering the room, and this from a very young age.
-Sleeping behind a door can cause stress that can disrupt sleep, this is true for children but also for adults!
+If possible, the bed should not be placed behind the door, so your baby can see who is entering the room from an early age.
+Sleeping behind a door can cause stress and disrupt sleep; this applies to both children and adults!

 The temperature of the room should not exceed 19°, in winter do not overheat the room and in summer ventilate as much as possible when it is cool and close the shutters during the day.
 If the temperature exceeds 22°, uncover baby by choosing light pyjamas and a summer sleeping bag.
 Whatever the season, don't forget to air the room every day.